Join us for our next Pasture Walk January 23, 2025!

 Annual vine often in sandy or other dry sites; quail & doves love the seeds; deer & cattle love the foliage

-*Note: Current inventory of this product contains a small percentage of Ragweed
+*Note: Current inventory of this lot contains Partridge Pea & Ragweed.

 For quantity discount pricing, request a quote.